 Section 18.1.
-Health and Hospitalization, Prescription Drug, Disability, Dental and Vision Coverage.
+Health and Hospitalization Medical, Prescription Drug, Disability, Dental, and Vision Coverage and Life Insurance.

-The City shall continue to make available to eligible full-time non-retired employees and their eligible dependents substantially similar group health and hospitalization insurance, prescription drug, disability, dental and vision coverage and benefits as existed immediately prior to the signing of this Agreement, except as follows:
+Full-time employees and their eligible dependents shall become eligible for medical, prescription drug, vision, dental and life insurance benefits on the first of the month following their hire date.
+If hired on the first day of the month, the employee's coverage will begin immediately.
+The City shall continue to make available to eligible full-time non-retired employees and their eligible dependents substantially similar group medical health and hospitalization insurance, prescription drug, disability, dental and vision coverage and benefits as existed immediately prior to the signing of this Agreement, except as follows:

-(A) Comprehensive Major Medical.
-The City shall maintain preferred provider organization(s) (PPO) for both medical and prescription drug services.

-(1) A two hundred dollar (\$200.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next fifteen hundred dollars (\$1,500.00) in reasonable charges or three hundred dollars (\$300.00), for a total out-of-pocket maximum of five hundred dollars (\$500.00) per single contract per year.
+- (A) Comprehensive Major Medical.
+The City shall maintaina preferred provider organization(s) (PPO) for both medical and prescription drug services. - (1) A two hundred dollar (\$200.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next fifteen hundred dollars (\$1,500.00) in reasonable charges or three hundred dollars (\$300.00), for a total out-of-pocket maximum of five hundred dollars (\$500.00) per single contract per year.

-Effective January 1, 2018, a three hundred dollar (\$300.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next two thousand dollars (\$2,000.00) in reasonable charges or four hundred dollars (\$400.00), for a total out-of-pocket maximum of seven hundred dollars (\$700.00) per single contract per year.
+Effective January 1, 2018, a A three hundred dollar (\$300.00) annual single deductible with an eighty/twenty percent (80/20%) coinsurance of the next two thousand dollars (\$2000.00) in reasonable charges or four hundred dollars (\$400.00), for a total out-of-pocket maximum of seven hundred dollars (\$700.00) per single contract per year.
+Deductibles, out-of-pocket maximums, and visit limits will fully reset on January 1 of each year.